Ovilia/blog/_posts/2013-12-11-game-development-with-three-js.md

 > By the end of **2013-12-24 10:00:00 AM (GMT)**, I will select two winners with two random numbers indicating comment order.

+> ## Winners

+> Winners are Lucian Enache and Joanne.
+Congratulations!

+> I'll contact you two later.

 ## What you will learn from this book

 - Set up a Three.js scene representing a game world